Celebrate the Next Generation of Teachers - The Baltimore Times Online Newspaper | Baltimore News

 “The 2023 celebrations will aim to put the importance of stopping the decline in the number of teachers and then starting to increase that number at the top of the global agenda,” according to (UNSECO) The United Nations Educational, Scientific and Cultural Organization.

-Taylor Schiltz, 21, is among educators who should be celebrated and appreciated daily.
+Taylor Schlitz, 21, is among educators who should be celebrated and appreciated daily.

 “I’ve been wanting to be a teacher since I was 14 years old,” the second-year teacher said.
 “I want to give back to my community.”